richtastic/ff/src/3DR/wiki/app.md

 - compression
 - encryption

-05/06 - bundle groupings algorithm
+TIMELINES:

 05/10 - test new set of 10 ~ 20 images
+05/12 - use bundle groupings algorithm
 05/24 - test set of ~50 images
-05/31 - test set of ~100 images x
-06/07 - MVP
+05/31 - test set of ~100 images x (this will require 2-10 x speed ups) 06/07 - MVP

 MISSING: